kuzudb/kuzu-blog/src/content/post/2025-07-23-vector-indices.md

 Therefore, skipping subtrees can skip very large numbers of vectors.

-For these reasons, kd trees are a great solution for searching geo-spatial data, such as longitudes and lattitudes of places, which are represented by small-dimensional vectors.
+For these reasons, kd trees are a great solution for searching geo-spatial data, such as longitudes and latitudes of places, which are represented by small-dimensional vectors.
 But as soon as your vectors have say 10 dimensions or more, the curse-of-dimensionality kicks in and the lower bounds become less effective.
-Therefore, in the framework the FES theorem, kd trees are "Fast" and "Exact", but not "Scalable".
+Therefore, in the framework of the FES theorem, kd trees are "Fast" and "Exact", but not "Scalable".